-- 3. Procedures to be followed in cases of Unacceptable and/or unprofessional and/or Unsafe Practice: - a) The student will be informed that it is believed they have engaged in unacceptable and/or unprofessional and/or unsafe practice. - b) The student will be notified by the Preceptor, and the behavior in question will be addressed at the time of discovery and/or prior to the next clinical experience. - c) The student determined to have unacceptable and/or unprofessional and/or unsafe practice will not be allowed to return to clinical/lab related to any nursing course until resolution is determined. - d) If the student disagrees with the clinical instructor's determination of unacceptable and/or unprofessional and/or unsafe practice, the student's oral defense and written explanation of their practice will be heard in a conference scheduled with the Director of Nursing Education, the Clinical Coordinator, the course faculty, and/or the clinical instructor involved, within seven (7) business days after discovery of the incident. - e) The student will be notified of the final determination within two (2) business days after the scheduled conference. - f) Students who demonstrate unacceptable and/or unprofessional and/or unsafe practice may be: - Graded as "unmet" for clinical/lab on date of occurrence - Assigned an "F" in the course - Dismissed from the nursing program - Ineligible for readmission into the nursing program
+- 3. Procedures to be followed in cases of Unacceptable and/or unprofessional and/or Unsafe Practice: - a) The student will be informed that it is believed they have engaged in unacceptable and/or unprofessional and/or unsafe practice.
+This must be written up and signed by student that the have been notified. - b) The student will be notified by the clinical instructor, and the behavior in question will be addressed at the time of discovery and/or prior to the next clinical experience. - c) The student determined to have unacceptable and/or unprofessional and/or unsafe practice will not be allowed to return to clinical/lab related to any nursing course until resolution is determined. - d) If the student disagrees with the clinical instructor's determination of unacceptable and/or unprofessional and/or unsafe practice, the student's oral defense and written explanation of their practice will be heard in a conference scheduled with the Director of Nursing Education, the Clinical Coordinator, the course faculty, and/or the clinical instructor involved, within seven (7) business days after discovery of the incident. - e) The student will be notified of the final determination within two (3) business days after the scheduled conference. - f) Students who demonstrate unacceptable and/or unprofessional and/or unsafe practice may be: - Graded as "unmet" for clinical/lab on date of occurrence - Assigned an "F" in the course - Dismissed from the nursing program - Ineligible for readmission into the nursing program

-The student has the right to appeal the decision made through the Academic Complaint and Grievance Process (See current NWACC College Catalog).
+The student has the right to appeal the decision made through the Academic Complaint and Grievance Process